Enjoy the autumn colours of the Kumano Kodo — peak foliage dates and scenic walking routes.

 Kongobuji Temple, Koyasan

-If you visit the Koya Ryujin Skyline, head to the Koyasan Mountains.
-Here, too, you can enjoy the beautiful autumn colours of maple, maple tree and konara oak.
+If you visit the Koya–Ryujin Skyline, it’s well worth continuing on to Koyasan.
+Here you can also enjoy beautiful autumn colours from Japanese maples and konara oaks.

-Koyasan is a sacred site of Japanese Buddhism, founded by Kobo Daishi.
-Kongobuji Temple is well known, but Koyasan is a ‘one mountain precinct’, meaning that the entire mountain is considered a temple.
-The Jabara Road, which leads from Kongobuji to Danjo Garan, is lit up with autumn colours from early October to early November, creating a magical world.
+Koyasan is a sacred centre of Japanese Buddhism founded by Kobo Daishi.
+While Kongobu-ji is the best-known temple, the entire mountain is regarded as a single sacred precinct.
+Along Jabara-michi (the Serpentine Path), which links Kongobu-ji to the Danjo Garan complex, autumn foliage illumination takes place from early October to early November, creating a magical atmosphere.

 Address.